From procedure to running workflow in 48 hours.

 Questions worth asking

-No. It's your process in a real Seal workspace: executable steps, in-process checks, review gates, e-signatures, an audit trail, and the validation evidence pack.
+No. It's your process in a real Seal workspace: executable steps, in-process checks, review gates, e-signatures, an audit trail, and the validation pack.
 Your team can log in and run it.

-One document and about an hour with the person who owns the process.
+A sample process or one representative document, plus about an hour with the person who owns the process.
 If what you see doesn't convince you, you walk away.

 You run the workflow and judge it.
 If you want to go further, we scope your first production process together, and the proof becomes the start of your validated workspace rather than a throwaway pilot.